BookmarkBookmarkTickBookmarkAddCheckBoxFilledCheckBoxCircleBumpCheckedFilledMedical

 Myth #4: It’s Too Complicated to Eat Out

-It’s true that in recent years, due to the COVID-19 pandemic, eating out has gotten a little more complicated.
-You’ll have to determine your own level of comfort with dining at a restaurant (especially if you’re not yet vaccinated), but aside from coronavirus concerns, pregnancy alone shouldn’t deter you.
+It’s true that in recent years eating out has gotten a little more complicated.
+You’ll have to determine your own level of comfort with dining at a restaurant (especially if it’s cold, flu and covid season and you’re not yet vaccinated), but aside from that, pregnancy alone shouldn’t deter you.
 Sure, eating away from home during pregnancy can sometimes be daunting, since you don’t always have total control of how the food is prepared.
 But simple tricks like asking your server to reheat deli meat until it’s steaming or scanning menus for pregnancy-friendly options (thank you, veggie sushi!) can help make eating out while pregnant a whole lot easier.
 With a little creativity and some help from friends who have been there, you can easily balance your food safety and nutrition needs when eating away from home.

 Myth #5: You Have to Eat Meat to Have a Healthy Pregnancy